The Sunshine State

-But as we have explained on the main Brisbane page of this site, is that despite being overlooked Brisbane has much to offer to backpackers.
+But as we have explained previously, that despite being overlooked Brisbane has much to offer to backpackers.

-The wide expanse of rivers is a great way to not only get around town but to enjoy the views, travel on one of the free ferries for an excellent trip around town.
+The vast expanse of rivers is a great way to not only get around town but to enjoy the views, travel on one of the free ferries for an excellent trip around town.

-Nearby has some great nightlife or if you are on the north bank there is Fortitude Valley, both providing a great scene for backpackers, from live music venues to more colourful nightclubs.
+Nearby has some great nightlife, or if you are on the north bank, there is Fortitude Valley, both providing an excellent scene for backpackers, from live music venues to more colourful nightclubs.

 It would be a poor choice to discount the city of BrisVegas before trekking off along the beaten path!